 It is not designed to provide a precise and accurate measurement of tourism in a local area, but rather to provide an indicative base for monitoring trends.
 The confidence level of the model is calculated to be within the ranges of plus or minus 10% in respect of the yearly outputs and plus or minus 5% in respect of trend.
 Through the STEAM model, we are able to look at the underlying trend stretching back to 1992.

-Over the last year we have been improving the quality of the data feeding into the STEAM model to make it more accurate.
+Over the last few years we have been improving the quality of the data feeding into the STEAM model to make it more accurate.
 However the changes in the accommodation bedstock used in the model have resulted in a significant alteration in the split between serviced and non-serviced occupancy, with occupancy levels adjusted downwards and upwards respectively.
-This adjustment has been made for 2016 and 2017 but not for previous years.
+This adjustment has been made for 2016-2018 but not for previous years.
 The day visitor seasonality has also been adjusted so as to conform more closely with new data from visitor attractions.

 Accommodation panel - more businesses wanted